 requirements to demonstrate that addressing transit bottlenecks and other transit efficiency investments are a priority in local jurisdiction and transit agency investment plans as a requisite for overall transportation project funding eligibility (Action C).

 Develop and implement a statewide transportation demand management (TDM) framework with VMT mitigation requirements for large employers and large developments.
-The goal of TDM is to provide people with information, incentives, and other support programs that help them utilize alternatives to solo- occupant driving, such as transit, ridesharing, bicycling, and walking infrastructure and rely less on cars.
-A strategic point of focus for TDM program implementation could be large employers (>100 employees), which often incentivize SOV travel by offering free parking, gas stipends, and similar perks, and do not offer significant levels of support to employees to take transit, ride their bicycle, or walk.
+The goal of TDM is to provide people with information, incentives, and other support programs that help them utilize alternatives to solo- occupant driving, such as transit, ridesharing, bicycling, and walking and rely less on cars.
+A strategic point of focus for TDM program implementation could be large employers (>100 employees), which often incentivize SOV travel by offering free parking, gas stipends, and similar perks, and do not offer significant levels of support to employees to take transit, carpool, ride their bicycle, or walk.
 As the State of California employs over 200,000 people, it can lead by example by expanding its own TDM programs, which currently vary by agency and employee union.
-Another strategic point of focus for TDM programs could be large developments, particularly new ones, that through decisions such as their location, parking infrastructure, and their treatment and general interaction with their surrounding environment ingrain high or low VMT travel patterns for decades to come.
+Another strategic point of focus for TDM programs could be large developments, particularly new ones, that through decisions such as their location, parking infrastructure, and their treatment of and general interaction with their surrounding environment ingrain high or low VMT travel patterns for decades to come.
 A sign of leadership in this area would be for the State to end its subsidies for employee parking and to take additional actions to move away from subsidizing public spaces for car parking more generally, while expanding efforts to promote pedestrian, bicycle, and transit travel (Action D).

 Actions